 At the age of twenty, Brandon became the youngest member ever to join the iconic Canadian Brass, a position he held for seven years.
-While with the group, he played in distinguished venues around the world, performed on television, recorded ten albums, and received three Juno Award nominations.
-He also arranged numerous pieces for the ensemble, which are still performed today.
+With the group, he played in distinguished venues around the world, performed on television, recorded ten albums, appeared on NPR’s Tiny Desk, and received three Juno Award nominations.
+He also created a catalog of new arrangements for the ensemble, which are still performed today.
+Brandon rejoined Canadian Brass in 2019 and continues to create new repertoire for the group.

 Schumann: Marchenbilder- No. 3, Rasch